10 Signs You Have Candida Overgrowth & How to Eliminate It

 Complete Blood Count (CBC)

-Often, I will see clues on a CBC that let me know that yeast is present.
-A low white blood cell count (WBC) has been associated with yeast overgrowth as well as a pattern of high neutrophil and low lymphocyte count.
-While these are non-specific to yeast, after working with thousands of patients, I can tell you I see this pattern very frequently in those with Candida overgrowth.
+Often, I will see clues on a CBC that let me know that Candida is present.
+A low white blood cell count (WBC) has been associated with Candida overgrowth as well as a pattern of high neutrophil and low lymphocyte count.
+While these are non-specific to Candida, after working with thousands of patients, I can tell you I see this pattern very frequently in those with Candida overgrowth.

 Urine Organix Dysbiosis Test